Minister’s Graduate Achievement Award

 3. A written statement from the nominating academic staff member, or mentor teacher from one of the PST's professional experiences, between 1000-1500 words, addressing the PST's suitability for the teaching profession, how the PST has worked to overcome a hurdle during their study, and achievements from their study that makes them suitable for consideration for the award.

-The successful nominee will be presented with an award at an event to be held in the Adelaide Town Hall, David Spence Room, between 5-7pm on the 4th of November of 2025.
+The successful recipient will be presented with an award to be held in the Adelaide Town Hall, Banqueting Room, between 5-7pm on Wednesday 23rd of September 2026.

-2. A CV (or other statement), including the nominee’s contact details and showing employment history over the past 20 years.
-(Potential nominees should not be discouraged if their CV indicates periods of maternity leave.)
+Nominations should include a CV (or other statement), including the nominee's contact details and showing employment history over the past 20 years.**

 • Impact the nominee has had on the academic, social, and mental wellbeing of their learners